 Current project: Surface Tensions

-Simon Ryder is undertaking a period of research on the River Test with a particular emphasis on the history and significance of Mottisfont in the development of fly-fishing.
-Simon is working closely with our River Keeper to represent and reimagine the river’s narrative past, present and future, to create new multi-media piece for installation in the Cellarium along with new visitor interpretation on the history of fly-fishing for the fishing hut in the grounds.
+Simon will be working closely with Mottisfont’s river keeper to represent and reimagine the river’s narrative – past, present and future – to create a new multi-media piece for installation in the Cellarium, along with new visitor interpretation on the history of fly-fishing for the fishing hut in the grounds.

 The river is an important element of Mottisfont's visitor experience and economy but the history and the care and time that goes into maintaining and managing it is probably not known to many of our visitors.

 The installation in the Cellarium at Mottisfont offer a new perspective on the story of Mottisfont’s relationship with the river, its management and ecology.

 Planned date for installation: spring/summer 2020.